orai-nlp/BasqueGLUE/README.md

 ```
 ### Results

 We evaluated 2 language models, BERTeus and ElhBERTeu, finetuning them on each task independently.
 We used a lr of 3e-5 and a batch size of 32.
-The finetuned up to 10 epochs, using 5 diferent seeds, and choose the checkpoint with the best performance over validation split, to obtain the results on the test split.
+We finetuned up to 10 epochs, using 5 diferent seeds, and choose the best performing checkpoint over validation split, to obtain the results on the test split on a single run.
 The results obtained on NERC are the average of in domain and out of domain NERC.

 | Model     |  BasqueGLUE  |  NERC |  F_intent | F_slot  |  BHTC |  BEC  |  Vaxx |  QNLI |  WiC  | coref |
 |-----------|:-----:|:-----:|:---------:|:-------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|